-The DVC Jazz Studies Program is large and well rounded with over 200 students per semester enrolled in jazz classes.
+The DVC Jazz Studies Program is large and well rounded with over 200 students per term enrolled in jazz classes.
 Current offerings include three sections of Jazz History, a large Jazz Ensemble, three small Jazz Combos, Vocal Jazz Ensembles, Jazz Theory and Improvisation, and Jazz/Pop Solo Voice.
 The Jazz Ensemble and a Combo attend jazz festivals regularly.

 Major guest artists are presented once or twice a year, and have included Phil Woods, Toshiko Akiyoshi, Bob Mintzer, Joe Henderson, Clark Terry, Don Menza, Gordon Goodwin, Bobby Hutcherson, Carl Allen and many more.